fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 setTimeout(arto.greet.bind(arto), 1000)
 ```

-The command <em>arto.greet.bind(arto)</em> creates a new function where it has bound _this_ to point to Arto independent of where and how the method is being called.
+Calling <em>arto.greet.bind(arto)</em> creates a new function where _this_ is bound to point to Arto, independent of where and how the method is being called.

 Using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) it is possible to solve some of the problems related to _this_.
 They should not, however, be used as methods for objects because then _this_ does not work at all.
 We will come back later to the behavior of _this_ in relation to arrow functions.